NeuralVFX/facial-pose-estimation-unreal/README.md

 ![](examples/example_celeb_c.gif)
 # Facial-Pose-Estimation-Unreal
 This repository is a Unreal Plugin demonstrating realtime AR Facial Pose Estimation.
-This utilizes a plugin DLL from my [facial-pose-estimation-libtorch-dll](https://github.com/NeuralVFX/facial-pose-estimation-libtorch-dll) project and a custom trained Neural Net from my [facial-pose-estimation-pytorch-v2](https://github.com/NeuralVFX/facial-pose-estimation-pytorch-v2) project.

 ## About
 This is one of three repositories which together form a larger project, these are the three repositories: